CodeWizardsIndia/python-oct-16/README.md

 Assignment 1:

-Q1: Take input from user and check if given input is an integer.
+Q1: Take a number from user and print odd if it's an odd number, else print even.

-hint: use raw_input to take input from user, use if statement and isinstance function.

 Q2: Take two numbers from user and return sum of the numbers.

-Q3: Check if a given number is prime or not.
+Q3: Print negative, zero or positive if a number is <0  , ==0 or >0 respectivey, take number from user.

+Q4: Take number "N" from user and print this sequence:
+	1
+	2
+	3
+	...
+	N

+Q5: Take two numbers from user and print quotient and remainder when first is divided by second.